 COVID-19Home / COVID-19

-- on the advice of the Bishops, please wear a face mask or other face covering inside the church;
+- please wear a face mask or other face covering inside the church and throughout the services;

 - observe social distancing throughout your time in church and in the churchyard;